 - 4 cloves, garlic, minced

 - 1 Tablespoon freshly grated ginger

-So, the trick I have found with noodles, sauce, and vegetables, is less is more.
+So, the trick I have found with noodles, sauce, and vegetables is less is more.
 Once the noodles are cooked with the broccoli, I toss them in the sauce and plate.
 Then, I add the other sauteed vegetables.
-Because the broccoli is so porous, it holds the flavors in the sauce and doesn’t make the other vegetables soggy.
+Because the broccoli is so porous, it holds the sauce's flavors and doesn't make the other vegetables soggy.

 IF YOU ARE A TOFU FAN, CHILI GLAZED MARINATED TOFU FOR GARLIC NOODLE RECIPE

 Extra-firm tofu is my go-to tofu for most recipes because it's easy to handle and contains less water.
 Again, for me, it’s all about convenience.
 Not only does extra firm tofu take less time to press, but it also stays together when grilling, baking, or sauteeing in a pan.

 And then, there is sprouted tofu, the Cadillac of all tofu, in my opinion.
 Sprouted tofu, for example, doesn’t need to be pressed.
 As a result, I chose extra-firm tofu to use for my chili marinated tofu recipe.

 For years I avoided eating tofu.
 Every time I made tofu, I ended up moving it to the side of the plate because it was either fried or mushy.
 Most restaurants fry it, which doesn’t interest me, and those who bake and grill it seemed to have the same issues I did; soft tasteless tofu.

 Then, I figured it out with the help of my EZ Tofu Press.
 I bought it on Amazon, and in the beginning, I made the same mistakes.
 I didn’t follow the directions ( a problem I have, haha); I was in a hurry as I usually am, and I got the same results….tasteless tofu I didn’t like.